The Geometry of Radiative Transfer: A Modern Formulation of Radiative Transfer Theory

-Eq.~\ref{eq:lte} describes radiative transfer theory as a Hamiltonian system on $6$-dimensional phase space $T^*Q$.
+Eq.~\ref{eq:lte} describes radiative transfer theory as a Hamiltonian system on $6$-dimensional phase space $T^*Q \cong \R^3 \times Q$.
 In the literature, however, the theory is usually defined over the $5$-dimensional space of ``positions and directions''.
-The connection between the two descriptions can be obtained by considering the symmetry associated with the well known conservation of frequency.
-Since the momentum $p$ is proportional to frequency $\nu$, the associated Lie group action is $m_{\alpha}(q,p) = (q,\alpha \, p)$ for the multiplicative group $(\R^+, \cdot)$ acting on the fibers $T_q^*Q$.
-Moreover, since the Hamiltonian in Eq.~\ref{eq:hamiltonian} is homogeneous of degree one in the momentum, the dynamics can be reduced from $T^*Q$ to the $5$-dimensional cosphere bundle~\cite[App.
-4]{Arnold1989}
+The two descriptions are related through the symmetry associated with the well known conservation of frequency during transport.
+The Hamiltonian in Eq.~\ref{eq:hamiltonian} is homogeneous of degree one in the momentum, $H(q, \alpha p) = \alpha H(q,p)$, for $\alpha \in \R^+$, and, moreover, momentum and light frequency are proportional.
+This suggests that the symmetry group associated with the conservation of frequency is $(\R^+, \cdot)$ acting on the fibers $T_q^* Q$ by $m_{\alpha}(q,p) = (q,\alpha \, p)$.
+As is well known~\cite[App.
+4]{Arnold1989}, the quotient space for this action is given by the cosphere bundle

-where the time evolution is a contact Hamiltonian flow along the Reeb vector field~\cite{Ratiu1981}.
-The cosphere bundle $S^*Q$, which can be identified with the sphere bundle $S^2Q$ using a metric, provides a modern interpretation for the classical space of ``positions and directions'', and the Hamiltonian being homogeneous of degree one explains why a description on $S^*Q$ is possible.
+and for a Hamiltonian of degree one dynamics on $T^*Q$ drop to a contact Hamiltonian flow along the Reeb vector field on $S^*Q$~\cite{Ratiu1981}.
+The cosphere bundle $S^*Q$, identified with the sphere bundle $S^2 Q$ using the standard metric in $\R^3$, provides a modern interpretation for the classical space of ``positions and directions'', and the homogenity of the Hamiltonian explains why such a description on $S^*Q$ is possible, despite the Hamiltonian character of the system that seemingly requires a description on an even dimensional space.